 Marine electricians can work on docked ships or boats at sea.
-You'll be employed by a government agency, the military, or any other organization that offers maintenance, installation, and repair services to people who own a boat or yacht.
-Find a marine mechanic program near you.
+You'll be employed by a government agency, the military, or another private organization that offers maintenance, installation, and repair services to people who own a boat or yacht.

 Marine Electrician Certification Programs